syncfusion-content/typescript-docs/TypeScript/PivotGauge/Scales.md

 # Scale

-## Adding Scale
+## Adding scale

-Scale can be added within the PivotGauge control.
+The scale can be added to the pivot gauge control.

 {% highlight html %}